 Basic earnings per share (EPS) amounts are calculated by dividing the profit for the year attributable to ordinary equity holders of the Parent Company by the weighted average number of ordinary shares outstanding during the year.
-Diluted EPS is calculated by dividing the profit for the year attributable to ordinary equity holders of the Parent Company by the weighted average number of ordinary shares outstanding during the year glus the weighted average number of ordinary shares outstanding during the year plus the weighted average number of ordinary shares outstanding during the year plus the weighted average number of ordinary shares outstanding during the year plus the weighted average number of ordinary shares that would be issued on conversion of all the dilutive potential ordinary shares into ordinary shares.
+Diluted EPS is calculated by dividing the profit for the year attributable to ordinary equity holders of the Parent Company by the weighted average number of ordinary shares outstanding during the year glus the weighted average number of ordinary shares outstanding during the year plus the weighted average number of ordinary shares that would be issued on conversion of all the dilutive potential ordinary shares into ordinary shares.
 As there are no dilutive instruments outstanding, basic and diluted earnings per share are identical.

-2022 2021 Profit for the year attributable to shareholders of the Parent Company (KD) 3,166,934 1,661,967 Weighted average number of shares outstanding (shares) 253,000,000 253,000,000 Basic and diluted EPS (Fils) 12.52 6.57
+2023 2022 Profit for the year attributable to shareholders of the Parent Company (KD) 4,100,635 3,166,934 Weighted average number of shares outstanding (shares) 253,000,000 253,000,000 Basic and diluted EPS (Fils) 16.21 12.52